briandrum/codes.forchagrin.com/_chapters/chapter-1113-amendments.md

 the proposed amendment within 45 days after (i) the referral by Council, or (ii) 60 days after a complete rezoning application is received from a property owner, Council shall hold a public hearing.
-For all proposed text or Map amendments, notice shall conform to the requirements of [Section 1109.09][] of the Planning and Zoning Code.
+For all proposed text or Map amendments, notice shall conform to the requirements of [Section 1109.09][CF Section 1109.09] of the Planning and Zoning Code.

 2. _(b)_ After the public hearing, Council may adopt the proposal whether it is recommended or not recommended by the Commission by majority vote of those